huseyingulec/numerical-computing/README.md

 ### How to add a question to this repository?

-If you could not find the question that you are looking for, you can send the question to the [telegram group](https://t.me/numericalComputing).

-Or, if you are comfortable with using Github, you can directly contribute to the project by following these steps:
+If you are comfortable with using Github, you can directly contribute to the project by following these steps:

 1. Firstly, you can fork this repository into your Github.
 2. After making sure that the questions doesn't exist in this repository, you can add your question to the related subject with your explanation.